robjustice/soshdboot/README.md

   Two menu options added to Selector, standard slot search (7to1) and reversed (1to6) to suit the A3.

 - added Titan 3plus2e emulation start.
 This is a new interpreter based on disassembing the 3plus2e boot disk. no save setting supported yet.
+Its a quick put together that just loads everything into the interpreter bank and then moves everything in memory to match the original 3plus2e boot disk.

   Two menu options added to Selector, standard slot search (7to1) and reversed (1to6) to suit the A3

   Note: for this 3plus2e setup, I have had mixed results when using the Booti card and this combo.
 When using a CFFA3000, it works fine.

-With either of these we can now boot Prodos from the same harddisk image woutout using the floppy drive :-)
+With either of these we can now boot Prodos from the same harddisk image without using the floppy drive :-)

 I'll update here with a link to the details for the patching and source code for the 3plus2e interpreter once I tidy it up.